GoogleCloudPlatform/community/tutorials/cloud-iot-firestore-config/index.md

 ---
-title: Using Stackdriver Logging with IoT Core devices
+title: Using Cloud Firestore with Cloud IoT Core for device configuration
-description: Learn how to use Stackdriver Logging for application logs from devices.
+description: Learn how to use Cloud Firestore to manage fine-grained configuration updates for devices managed by Cloud IoT Core.
 author: ptone
-tags: iot, logging
+tags: iot, firestore, functions
-date_published: 2018-05-05
+date_published: 2018-05-14
 ---

 Preston Holmes | Solution Architect | Google

-This tutorial demonstrates how to configure Firebase functions to relay device application logs from [Cloud IoT Core](https://cloud.google.com/iot) to [Stackdriver Logging](https://cloud.google.com/logging/).
+This tutorial demonstrates how to configure Cloud Functions for Firebase to relay document changes in [Cloud Firestore](https://firebase.google.com/docs/firestore/) as configuration updates for [Cloud IoT Core](https://cloud.google.com/iot) Devices.

+Cloud IoT Core provides a way to send configuration to devices over MQTT or HTTP.
+The structure of this payload is unspecified and delivered as raw bytes.
+This means that if you have different parts of your IoT system wanting to write parts of the configuration, each has to parse, patch, then re-write the configuration value in IoT Core.

+If you want to payload delivered to a device as a binary format, such as [CBOR](http://cbor.io/), that means each of these participating components of your system also need to deserialize and re-serialize the structured data.

+By using Cloud Firestore to serve as a layer in between the systems that want to update a device's configuration, and IoT Core, you can take advantage of Firestore's structured [data types](https://firebase.google.com/docs/firestore/manage-data/data-types) and partial document updates.

 ## Objectives

-- Send application logs from device software over MQTT and IoT Core
-- View device logs in Stackdriver Logging
+- Manage structured device configuration in a managed cloud database
+- Automate partial updates to fields within device configuration
+- Convert human friendly configuration to binary form before sending to device automatically
-- Use sorting and searching features of Stackdriver Logging to find logs of interest
+- Use queries to find all devices in a specific configuration state
-- Use the monitored resource type for IoT devices to see multiple log entries from different sources for a given device

-[//]: # (Google private graphics originals: https://docs.google.com/presentation/d/1orlUICxhKOViJlexpx0hRsxNY7Rsbja-JnOohhVJyYo/edit?hl=en#slide=id.g39ac6d36e5_0_0)
+[//]: # (Google private graphics originals: https://docs.google.com/presentation/d/1xpjaxbgwhUlKLEs-793otoA7xa950OkAJQZzOlRW100/edit#slide=id.p)

 **Figure 1.** *Architecture diagram for tutorial components*
 ![architecture diagram](./images/architecture.png)

 ## Before you begin